 Being introduced into the criminal justice system can be quite frightening.
 You have probably never faced criminal prosecution, making it a journey into the unknown.
-Having an experienced attorney with you, however, can elevate your confidence and you knowledge of the process.
+Having an experienced attorney with you, however, can elevate your confidence and your understanding of the process.

 Although all cases are different, there are certain stages that all criminal cases go through.
 Knowing what stages your case will follow can give you a clear direction and make you feel slightly better about the uncertainty that lies before you.